EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 * activities that relate to teaching and learning, but that are not external quality assurance in nature (e.g. projects, consultancy services) and do not relate to ESG-type activities; and
 * activities that are neither external quality assurance in nature, nor relate to teaching and learning in higher education.

-These activities are not in themselves pertinent to EQAR registration, but only in terms of their clear and transparent separation from ESG activities (see below).
+These activities are not in themselves pertinent to EQAR registration, but only in terms of their clear and transparent separation from ESG activities (see following subsection and Annex 2).

 ![Figure 1: Typology of agencies' activities](RC_12_3_Chart_EQA_and_other_activities.svg)